rchaurase/docs/src/getting-started-2-architect.rst

 Prerequisites
 ------------------
 This guide continues the tour where :doc:`survey-sample-app` left off.
 If you haven't yet completed that tour, do it first.
-When you have concluded the tour of the :doc:`survey-using` example application's screens, return to this guide and we will turn to setting up our own application.
+When you have concluded the tour of the :doc:`survey-using` example application's screens, return to this guide, and we will turn to setting up our own application.

 .. _architect-odk-x-config-setup-app-designer:

 Setting up ODK-X Application Designer
 -----------------------------------------
 Read the :ref:`Intro <app-designer-intro>` and :ref:`Overview <app-designer-overview>` sections to get a sense of the features and functionality of the ODK-X Application Designer environment (we will install it below).
 Follow this guide to :doc:`app-designer-setup`.

 Finally, follow this guide to :doc:`app-designer-launching`.